 Seabird at The Hoxton, Southwark

-Seabird sits on the 14th floor of The Hoxton hotel in Southwark, the latest addition to The Hoxton’s folio of hip boutique boltholes.
+Seabird sits on the 14th floor of The Hoxton hotel in Southwark and is best reserved for those days when you’ve got off to a bit of a slow start (food service doesn’t begin until 11.30am).
 The rooftop restaurant has been designed by the team behind Williamsburg’s acclaimed Maison Premiere and serves a similarly cool combo of oysters and atmosphere.
-Settle in among piles of plush velvet cushions and wafting palms and enjoy panoramic views over London, with the Thames, the Houses of Parliament, St Paul’s and The Shard all in scope.
-The brunch offering spans lavish seafood platters and charcuterie boards, as well as razor-sharp Mediterranean small plates, accented by Portuguese and Spanish flavours.
+Settle in among piles of velvet cushions and wafting palms and enjoy panoramic views over London, with the Thames, the Houses of Parliament, St Paul’s and The Shard all in scope.
+The brunch offering spans lavish seafood platters and charcuterie boards, as well as Mediterranean small plates, accented by Portuguese and Spanish flavours.
 There are no less than five Bloody Mary cocktail options, as well as a zesty marmalade-infused Bucks Fizz.
 Dishes are served on Instagram-perfect marble tables, adorned with a chic scallop-shell pattern.

-It had its fair share of detractors when it topped out in 2012, but compared to 22 Bishopsgate, that out-of-scale megalith that rose monster-like from the bowls of Bank last year, Britain’s tallest building looks positively elegant.
-Occupying levels 34 to 52 of Renzo Piano’s 95-storey The Shard is the Shangri-La, the second European property (after Paris) from the Hong Kong-based hospitality group.
+Occupying levels 34 to 52 of the 95-storey The Shard is the Shangri-La, the second European property (after Paris) from the Hong Kong-based hospitality group.
 The hotel’s signature restaurant and bar, Ting, takes its name from the Chinese word for 'living room'.
-It’s located on level 35 and offers hands-down the best view of any of London’s skyscraper-restaurants (the next best vista is seen from Sky Garden).
+It’s located on level 35 and offers hands-down the best view of any of London’s rooftop restaurants (the next best vista is seen from Sky Garden).

-The Ting Breakfast (as lofty as the restaurant itself at £34) is a sumptuous Western and Asian buffet that spans from yoghurts and cereals to noodles and curries.
+The Shangri-La Breakfast (as lofty as the restaurant itself at £36) is a sumptuous Western and Asian spread that includes a vast range of continental options plus a choice from the hot dish menu, where highlights include buttermilk waffles, ginger chicken congee and French toast 'Hong Kong Style'.
 Alternatively, you can opt for the Full English.
-It’ll set you back £22, but that’s three quid less than the View from the Shard, a harried, human-conveyor-belt of an experience that doesn’t come with a serving of baked beans and black pudding.
+It’ll set you back £42, but that’s only marginally more than the View from the Shard: a harried, human-conveyor-belt of an experience that doesn’t come with a serving of baked beans and black pudding.

 Duck & Waffle, The City

 Perhaps not best suited for acrophobics, a visit to Duck & Waffle begins with a speedy ear-popping ride to the 40th floor of 110 Bishopsgate.
-If you can handle the height, the views will be worth it: perched in the heart of Square Mile, the building has one of the best vistas this side of The Shard.
+If you can handle the height, the views will be worth it: perched in the heart of the Square Mile, this is one of London's best rooftop restaurants boasting vistas of The Shard.
 Short of whipping out your binoculars, opt for a window seat for a chance to spy on revellers in the neighbouring Gherkin.
-Scott’s and The Ned alumni Elliot Grover heads up the kitchen, where he cooks up British-European dishes based around an all-day dining concept.
+Scott’s and The Ned alumni Elliot Grover heads up the kitchen, where he cooks up British-European dishes based around an all-day dining concept, alongside a dedicated breakfast menu ranging from Greek yoghurt and fruit salad to duck egg en concotte and Colombian eggs.
 Don’t miss the restaurant’s namesake waffle dish, a crispy duck leg confit served with a fried egg and lashings of mustard maple syrup.